Leatt Airflex Pro Review

 We don't have any serious durability concerns regarding the Airflex Pro.
 Unfortunately, or fortunately, we didn't have any crashes in these pads, so we can't comment on how they will fare.
 We can, however, make an educated guess based on experience with a great number of knee pads.

-The front plastic panel feels durable and won't be damaged easily.
-High-speed crashes on the outside of the leg could do some damage to the fabric.
-The foam padding that runs down the sides is our biggest concern.
+The front armor panel feels durable and won't be damaged easily.
+High-speed crashes on the outside of the leg could do some damage to the fabric, though — the foam padding that runs down the sides is our biggest concern.
 If you crash on this part of the pad and slide, we can't rule out some sort of rip or tear.

 Value

 The Airflex Pro pads are a strong value.
 The price tag is fairly common for substantial and more aggressive knee pads.
-More importantly, Leatt got it right with these pads, and they deliver solid protection, a great fit, and high comfort levels.
-We recommend buying these.
+More importantly, Leatt delivered an excellent product that provides solid protection, a great fit, and high comfort levels.

 Conclusion

-The Leatt Airflex Pro take home our Editors' Choice Award for another cycle.
-Among all our tested pads, they deliver the best blend of protection, pedal-friendliness, comfort, and fit.
+Among all our tested pads, the versatile Leatt Airflex Pro deliver the best blend of protection, pedal-friendliness, comfort, and fit.
+They work well in nearly any situation.
 Leatt paid attention to the details and delivered a high-end knee pad at an attractive price tag.
-We love them.